TransCanada's network of more than 68,500 km (42,500 mi.) of wholly owned pipeline taps into virtually all major gas supply basins in North America.

 - Wholly owned by TC PipeLines, LP.

-- Extends from Ehrenberg in southwestern Arizona to a point near Ogilby, California and connects with the Gasoducto Bajanorte natural gas pipeline system on the California/Mexico border.
+- Extends from a point near Ehrenberg, Arizona west into California and then extends south to a point near Ogilby, California where it connects with the Gasoducto Rosarito natural gas pipeline system on the U.S./Mexico border.

 - TransCanada operates North Baja and effectively owns 33.3 per cent through its interest in TC PipeLines LP.